erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 We see an empty plot.
 The ggplot() function simply creates a plotting space and specifies the data that will be plotted.
 Sequential parameters must be added ("+") to the ggplot to see anything.

-2.How many rows are in mpg?
+### 2. How many rows are in mpg?
 How many columns?

 ``` r
 dim(mpg)